Fear & Loathing on Facebook

 But it’s not just the usual suspects–like soda, fast food, and candy–that are being targeted.
 When I posted this photo of my son with a giant bag of frozen mango I got at Aldi (for the bargain-basement price of $3.29!), one reader immediately asked “Is it organic?”
 (No it’s not, I replied.)
 Another accused me of buying a bag full of GMOs.
 “This isn’t nutrition, sorry,” she said.
 So now food doesn’t have any nutritional value unless it’s organic?

 I’ve long considered my eating habits and my family’s eating habits works of progress, but I generally feel pretty confident in my choices.
-I’m concerned about synthetic pesticides, antibiotics, and growth hormones.
-I’m increasingly concerned about genetically modified organisms and support labeling.
 I shop at the farmer’s market when I can.
-I buy some organics when I can–and try not to feel inferior when I can’t afford it.
-But when our budget is feeling tight, I also have to reign in some of my food spending.
-And I know some people just don’t have the access to or budget for local meat or organic farmer’s market fruit.
+I buy some organics when I can–and don’t feel inferior if I can’t afford it.
+But when our budget is feeling tight, I reign in my food spending.
+(Read: How I Stopped Stressing Out About Grocery Shopping.)

-I’m also okay with my kids having processed junk food on occasion when they’re out and about (read: “My Kid Likes Junk Food and That’s Okay“).
-I advocate for improving the snack culture for kids because the junk food is excessive (and I don’t think it’s healthy to associate achieving in sports or gathering in a group with eating junk).
-But I don’t think Fruit Roll-Ups themselves are “poisonous”–otherwise, I wouldn’t let my kids have those foods occasionally at a party or a friend’s house.
+I advocate for improving the snack culture for kids because it can be excessive.
+But I don’t think Fruit Roll-Ups are “poisonous”–otherwise, I wouldn’t let my kids have those foods at a party or a friend’s house.

 These are my choices.
 They may not be yours.
 But we both love our kids and are trying.
 I’m continually learning–and tinkering with the way I feed myself and my kids as I learn more.
 But I’m tired of the one-upping.
 I’m tired of the fear mongering.